julelang/manual/src/common-concepts/variables.md

 ---

-Additionally, if you have a tuple expression and want to ignore all expressions with an ignore identifier, you do not need to write ignore identifier for each expression individually.
-You can ignore the entire tuple expression by using a single ignore identifier.
+Additionally, if you have a tuple expression and want to ignore all expressions with an blank identifier, you do not need to write blank identifier for each expression individually.
+You can ignore the entire tuple expression by using a single blank identifier.

 For example:
 ```jule